tryffel/eventsourcing/README.md

 ### Projection properties

-* Pace - Is used in the Run method to set the pace how often it will poll the event store for new events.
+* Pace - Is used in the Run method to set how often the projection will poll the event store for new events.

 * Strict - Default true and it will trigger an error if a fetched event is not registered in the event `Register`.
 This force all events to be handled by the callbackFunc.